 - 1/2 tsp. hot sauce

 - Cover ribs with water in a large pot.
-Bring to a boil, reduce to a simmer and cook for 1 hour.
-Pork should be fork tender but not falling off the ribs (yet).
+Bring to a boil (this might take 30 minutes), reduce to a simmer and cook for 1 hour (start the timer after they come to a simmer).
+The pork should be fork tender but not falling off the ribs (yet).

 - Remove roasting pan to a rack and allow to cool for 10-15 minutes.
-Reheat sauce.
+Reheat the leftover sauce you made earlier.
 Transfer ribs to platter and serve with extra sauce on the side.

 This is a great make ahead meal.
 It tastes even better after cooling, sitting in the fridge overnight and reheating.